 In the old days, Sabbats were often celebrated with a community bonfire where people would gather to eat, drink, dance, laugh, and give thanks.

 Another fun Lammas activity that’s also great for kids is making a cornhusk doll.
-This tradition goes back through the centuries when people harvested the corn and used the leftover husks to make dolls.
+This tradition goes back through the centuries when people harvested corn and used leftover husks to make dolls.
 You can make a simple doll or decorate it with paint, ribbons, cloth, shells, stones, flowers, and anything else you can find.

 The association with Lugh makes this celebration a wonderful time for all sorts of crafts.
 Make music and art, even if you’re not very good at it.
 Attend craft festivals.
 Write poetry.
 Feel the power of the muses all around you.
+Be creative in whatever way best suits you.

 When you’re doing your meditation, be mindful of the changing season.
 The harvest is a time of positive energy when we reap the benefits of our hard work, but it’s also the time to be saving seeds to plant later, thinking about the future, and preparing to slow down and rest once the work is done so we can be recharged for spring.